Links

 Abstract

-I propose a formal method for decomposing the frequency domain information about latent variables in dynamic models.
-A model describes the joint probability distribution of a set of observed and latent variables.
-The amount of information transferred from the former to the latter is measured by the reduction of uncertainty in the posterior compared to the prior distribution of any given latent variable.
-Casting the analysis in the frequency domain allows decomposing the total amount of information in terms of frequency-specific contributions as well as in terms of information contributed by individual observed variables.
-Using the proposed spectral decomposition can help researchers identify where information about shocks and other latent variables in structural macroeconomic models come from, thereby making the estimation of such models more transparent.
-I illustrate the usefulness of the methodology with applications to three recent articles.
+I propose a formal method for decomposing frequency-domain information about latent variables in dynamic models.
+These models describe the joint probability distribution of observed and latent variables.
+Information transfer from observed to latent variables is quantified as the reduction in uncertainty between the prior and posterior distributions of a given latent variable.
+By employing frequency-domain techniques, the total information transfer is disaggregated into frequency-specific contributions and the contributions of individual observed variables.
+This spectral decomposition provides researchers with a tool to trace the origins of information about shocks and other latent variables in structural macroeconomic models, thereby enhancing transparency in model estimation.
+I demonstrate the method’s utility through applications to three recent studies.